ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

+ paragraph  (d) of subdivision 5 as amended by chapter 189 of the laws of 2000, paragraph (e) of subdivision 5 as amended by chapter 1 of the laws of 1995, subparagraph (iii) of paragraph (g) of subdivision 5 as amended
+ S. 6471--A  32

- paragraph  (d) of subdivision 5 as amended by chapter 189 of the laws of 2000, paragraph (e) of subdivision 5 as amended by chapter 1 of the laws of 1995, subparagraph (iii) of paragraph (g) of subdivision 5 as amended by chapter 264 of the laws of 2003, the second undesignated paragraph of paragraph (g) of subdivision 5 as amended by chapter 920 of the laws  of 1982, the closing paragraph of paragraph (g) of subdivision 5 as amended by  chapter 411 of the laws of 1979, paragraph (g-1) of subdivision 5 as added by chapter 809 of the laws of 2021, paragraph (h) of subdivision 5
+ by chapter 23 of the laws of 2024, the second undesignated paragraph  of paragraph  (g) of subdivision 5 as amended by chapter 920 of the laws of 1982, the closing paragraph of paragraph (g) of subdivision 5 as amended by  chapter 411 of the laws of 1979, paragraph (g-1) of subdivision 5 as added by chapter 809 of the laws of 2021, paragraph (h) of subdivision 5